Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-\item \textbf{Approximate LZ77 $\rightarrow$ SLG:} The approximate LZ77 factorization is converted into a straight-line grammar (SLG) using the lazy AVL grammar construction described in~\cite{KempaL21}, which applies lazy merging and fingerprint-based rule reuse.
+\item \textbf{Approximate LZ77 $\rightarrow$ SLG:} The approximate LZ77 factorization is converted into a straight-line grammar (SLG) using the lazy AVL grammar construction described in~\cite{KempaL21}.
 This implementation is available at \url{https://github.com/dominikkempa/lz77-to-slp}.

-\item \textbf{SLG $\rightarrow$ SLP:} The SLG is expanded into a full straight-line program (SLP) generating the original string (our tool for this task is available at \url{https://github.com/AnkithReddy02/fast-recompression}).
+\item \textbf{SLG $\rightarrow$ SLP:} The SLG is expanded into a full straight-line program (SLP) generating the original string.
+Our tool for this task is available at \url{https://github.com/AnkithReddy02/fast-recompression}.

-\item \textbf{SLP $\rightarrow$ Pruned SLP:} Redundant and trivial rules are eliminated via pruning without affecting decompression.
-Again, our own implementation of pruning is available at \url{https://github.com/AnkithReddy02/fast-recompression}.
+\item \textbf{SLP $\rightarrow$ Pruned SLP:} Unused rules are eliminated via pruning without affecting the represented string.
+Our implementation of this pruning step is also available at \url{https://github.com/AnkithReddy02/fast-recompression}.

-\item \textbf{Pruned SLP $\rightarrow$ RLSLP:} The recompression RLSLP is constructed in compressed time from the SLP-compressed input text, as described in Section~\ref{sec:implementation}.
-This implementation is the main contribution of our paper.
-Our implementation is available at \url{https://github.com/AnkithReddy02/fast-recompression}. \end{itemize}
+\item \textbf{Pruned SLP $\rightarrow$ RLSLP:} A recompression RLSLP is constructed in compressed time from the SLP-compressed input text, as described in Section~\ref{sec:implementation}.
+This implementation constitutes the main contribution of our paper and is available at \url{https://github.com/AnkithReddy02/fast-recompression}. \end{enumerate}

 During the \texttt{Pruned SLP} $\rightarrow$ \texttt{RLSLP} stage, we evaluate three partitioning strategies for pairwise compression: deterministic, randomized, and mixed.
-The deterministic strategy applies a greedy MaxCut-based heuristic to partition the alphabet.
-The randomized strategy selects partitions uniformly at random.
-The mixed strategy alternates between deterministic and randomized partitioning at each pairwise compression round.
-Unless otherwise stated, all experiments use the mixed strategy.
-A comparison of the three variants is provided in Experiment~\ref{sec:experiment5}. \end{itemize}
+The deterministic strategy applies a greedy MaxCut-based heuristic to partition the alphabet; the randomized strategy selects partitions uniformly at random; and the mixed strategy alternates between deterministic and randomized partitioning at each pairwise compression round.
+Unless otherwise stated, we use the mixed strategy.
+A comparison of the three strategies is presented in Section~\ref{sec:experiment5}.

+The correctness of the recompression RLSLPs produced by our compressed pipeline was verified by decompressing them and comparing the results with the original texts.
+To verify the local consistency property, we implemented longest-common-extension (LCE) queries on the recompression RLSLPs (as described in~\cite[Theorem~5.25]{collapsing}) and compared their outputs with those from an independent LCE implementation. \end{itemize}

+The peak RAM usage in all implementations was measured using manual tracking of memory allocations.
+In the case of the uncompressed versions, we used the provided tracking mechanism.
+All tools in our compressed pipeline use our custom memory tracking.

-\subsection{Experiment 1: Measuring Overall Time to Construct the Recompression RLSLP.}
+\subsection{Experiment 1: Measuring Overall Time to Construct the Recompression RLSLP}